This millet breakfast porridge is creamy, smooth, delicious, healthy, and easy to make!

 So, I am the type person who likes warm, really healthy comforting breakfast in the morning no matter the season.

-I sometimes like to switch things out so I will have quinoa, or oats porridge instead of millet.
+I sometimes like to switch things out so I will have quinoa, black rice, or oats porridge instead of millet.

 Although quinoa looks quite similar to millet they are not quite the same.
 Fyi, you will have a hard time picking them out if you were to put them in some unlabeled jars.